HPH-Fabrication-Addins/cinx-api-docs/source/includes/_purchase-orders.md

     ]
 }
 ```
+`GET`

 This endpoint will be used to get a list of PO Change Orders for a specified purchase order.
-See the Supported Filters list for additional query parameters that can be used in the URL.
+See the Optional URL Parameters list for additional query parameters that can be used in the URL.

 URL Pattern: **{api path}/{api_version}/sub/{api_token}/po/{cinx_guid}/pocos**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/po/a9863525-d926-5441-9f9c-aa47a285a19b/pocos`

-HTTP Method: `GET`

 ## Get PO Deliveries
 ### API Endpoint - Get a List of Deliveries for a Purchase Order